nus-cs2103-AY2425S1/ip/docs/README.md

 Getting started
 --------

-When using PoChat for the first time, ensure that you have the file `chat_data.txt` set up in the `main` directory.
+When using PoChat for the *first time*, ensure that you have the file `chat_data.txt` set up in the `main` directory.
 This can be an empty `.txt` file to begin with.

 Once the file is set up, do a gradle build to ensure that the files are properly set up